 One of the biggest questions for all mothers is – Can I get pregnant after a miscarriage?
-Doctors may suggest waiting for a while before trying to get pregnant although there isn’t any hard and fast rule to adhere to it strictly.
+Doctors may suggest waiting for a while before trying to get pregnant and you should wait if you think you are not ready.

 However these decisions are completely personal and may be based upon the mental condition of the woman and many other emotional and psychological factors like family support and resources and will to try again so early.
 One miscarriage does not mean that the next one will end up with the same fate.
 Visit a doctor and evaluate your choices and if you feel confident, you can try conceiving again.
 A doctor will be your best guide in such situations and even the only one guide in case you have faced more than two miscarriages.
 In such severe conditions, a doctor’s consultation must be adhered to.

-You can conceive within 2 weeks of a miscarriage if you are ready, but statistics have shown that conceiving within 6 months gives you a higher chance of having a positive and successful pregnancy again.
-You can also consult your doctor if you feel there are medical complications that may arise.
+Some women can conceive within 2 weeks of a miscarriage, but statistics have shown that conceiving within 6 months increases the chance of having a positive and successful pregnancy again.
+You can consult your doctor if you feel there are medical complications that may arise.

-According to American Pregnancy Association, 85% of women who have faced miscarriage for the first time tend to have a safe and healthy pregnancy the second time.
+It is possible to have a safe and healthy pregnancy after a miscarriage.
 It is generally a one-time thing and only a very small percentage of women tend to have two or more consecutive miscarriages.
 According to reports, the chances of having a miscarriage the second time after having one is less, and only 14 percent of such incidents are reported as of now.

 Any bleeding during the course of your pregnancy is a cause for concern.
 If bleeding occurs, the doctor will perform a pelvic exam and an ultrasound to confirm that miscarriage.
 During the tests, if the uterus is seen to be free from any foetal tissues, or if it is still an early pregnancy, no further treatment will be required.
 However, in case the foetus or other tissue is still present it needs to be removed, either surgically or by medication.